 The eternal question: what goes with this?

-Happy to report that it’s completely customizable to your tastes.
+Happy to report that the pairings for baked salmon are completely customizable to your tastes.
 Obviously so many Asian flavors will go along with it, but simple (and time saver) sides include rice and a green veggie.
 Give Spicy Asian Green Beans a try for starters!

 Love salmon?
 Try these other recipes, too!